Darren Aronofsky: Themes and influences

-With his friend Ari Handel, Aronofsky developed the plot for The Fountain; the director wrote the screenplay.
-In 1999, Aronofsky thought that The Matrix redefined the science fiction genre in film.
-He sought to make a science fiction film that explored new territory, as did The Matrix and its predecessors Star Wars and 2001: A Space Odyssey.
-He wanted to go beyond science fiction films with plots driven by technology and science.

 In the Toronto International Film Festival interview conducted by James Rocchi, Aronofsky credited the 1957 Charles Mingus song "The Clown" as a major influence on The Wrestler.
 It is an instrumental piece, with a poem read over the music about a clown who accidentally discovers the bloodlust of the crowds and eventually kills himself in performance.

 Aronofsky called Black Swan a companion piece to The Wrestler, recalling one of his early projects about a love affair between a wrestler and a ballerina.
 He eventually separated the wrestling and the ballet worlds, considering them as "too much for one movie".
 He compared the two films: "Wrestling some consider the lowest art—if they would even call it art—and ballet some people consider the highest art.
 But what was amazing to me was how similar the performers in both of these worlds are.
 They both make incredible use of their bodies to express themselves."
 About the psychological thriller nature of Black Swan, actress Natalie Portman compared the film's tone to Polanski's 1968 film Rosemary's Baby, while Aronofsky said Polanski's Repulsion (1965) and The Tenant (1976) were "big influences" on the final film.
 Actor Vincent Cassel also compared Black Swan to Polanski's early films, commenting that it was also influenced by Alejandro Jodorowsky's movies and David Cronenberg's early work.

 Aronofsky has also mentioned that he "learned a lot" from Jean-Luc Godard's film Breathless.